wahyu2602/app-reactjs/README.md

 In the project directory, you can run:

 ## Runing Json Server
-json-server --watch db.json, use Open port http://localhost:3000 default
+`json-server --watch db.json` use Open port http://localhost:3000 default

 ### `npm start`